 During her time at USF, Robyn further developed her desire to help others.
 During Spring Break of 2009, Robyn participated in a study abroad experience through the Honors College.
 This nine day immersion experience to Panama included service projects at two non-profit organizations.
-In addition to the previously mentioned international volunteer experience, Robyn has dedicated one day every week to volunteering in her own community at Metropolitan Ministries.
+In addition to the previously mentioned international volunteer experience, Robyn dedicated one day every week to volunteering in her own community at Metropolitan Ministries.
 This is an organization that supports the homeless and provides housing, education, daycare, and many other resources.
-She has also volunteered during the holiday season as a Red Apron volunteer, helping with the Holiday Tent that Metropolitan Ministries hosts.
+She also volunteered during the holiday season as a Red Apron volunteer, helping with the Holiday Tent that Metropolitan Ministries hosts.
 This tent provides food, clothing, and holiday gifts for underprivileged families in the community.

 Robyn studied abroad her Spring semester of 2011 at the University of Tasmania in Australia.
 In addition to exploring and learning about another culture, she also volunteered there and found a topic for her thesis.
 She tried to spend her time abroad experiencing new things while still maintaining a focus on academics.